sebsto/amplify-android-getting-started/04_add_authentication.md

 ## Trigger Authentication at Runtime

-The remaining code change tracks the status of user (are they signed in or not?) and triggers the SignIn / SignUp user interface user click on a lock icon.
+The remaining code change tracks the status of a user (are they signed in or not?) and triggers the SignIn / SignUp user interface when a user clicks on a lock icon.

 1. Add `signIn` and `signOut` methods